ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 throw_unless(35, check_signature(slice_hash(in_msg), signature, public_key));
 ```

-And if all verification processes are completed correctly, the smart contract accepts the message and processes it:
+If all verification steps succeed, the smart contract accepts and processes the message:

 ```func
 accept_message();
 ```

 :::info accept_message()
-Because the message comes from the outside world, it does not contain the Toncoin required to pay the transaction fee.
-When sending TON using the accept_message() function, a gas_credit (at the time of writing its value is 10,000 gas units) is applied which allows the necessary calculations to be carried out for free if the gas does not exceed the gas_credit value.
-After the accept_message() function is used, all the gas spent (in TON) is taken from the balance of the smart contract.
-More can be read about this process [here](/v3/documentation/smart-contracts/transaction-fees/accept-message-effects).
+Since external messages do not include the Toncoin required to pay transaction fees, the `accept_message()` function applies a `gas_credit` (currently valued at 10,000 gas units).
+This allows the contract to perform necessary calculations for free, provided the gas usage does not exceed the `gas_credit` limit.
+After invoking `accept_message()`, the smart contract deducts all gas costs (in TON) from its balance.
+You can read more about this process [here](/v3/documentation/smart-contracts/transaction-fees/accept-message-effects).
 :::

-### Transaction Expiration
+### Transaction expiration

 Another step used to check the validity of external messages is the `valid_until` field.
 As you can see from the variable name, this is the time in UNIX before the message is valid.
 If this verification process fails, the contract completes the processing of the transaction and returns the 35 exit code follows: